-While certainly not a Super Bowl-specific food, queso will surely show up on lots of tables this Sunday.
+While certainly not a Super Bowl-specific food, queso will surely show up on lots of tables where people are watching the Big Game.
 If you have an urge to make the classic cheese dip a little healthier, there are several ways to go about it without losing flavor.

 1. Use real cheese.

 While a bowl full of various dairy products may not be the healthiest thing ever, if you’d rather avoid preservatives and additives, make high-falutin’ queso with high-quality cheese and whole milk, organic by all means.
 Just keep stirring and you will eventually achieve the smooth texture you’re after.
 Get our Texas Queso Dip recipe.

 2. Use lighter cheese (and other dairy).

 There are plenty of “skinny queso” recipes out there, usually involving things like low-fat cheese and skim milk, or even a combo of almond milk and non-fat Greek yogurt.
 If you’re willing to subvert your expectations, you could try this creamy Chilled Chile con Queso Dip recipe made with cottage cheese and diced avocado.
 Okay, so it’s not the ooey-gooey, lift-a-chip-three-feet-in-the-air-to-watch-the-cheese-stretch-forever queso you may dream of, but it is an interesting, relatively healthy choice with plenty of flavor from jalapeños, onion, garlic, cilantro, and cumin.

 3. Call on cauliflower.